-Batteries are famous to lose its performance.
+Batteries are famous to lose their performance.
 With passaging time, cells of batteries degrade.
 You can follow the steps provided in the previous step.
 It will increase the lifespan of your model’s battery significantly.

-If your model has a shorter runtime than before then it’s a time to buy a new battery for it.
+If your model has a shorter runtime than before then it’s time to buy a new battery for it.
 Stick with very reliable OEM batteries.